Lessons learned as a QA Lead in a startup

 Don’t be this kind of leader.
 Ask for help.

 Did I use the tools I used before?
-Did I only test on Chrome because everyone uses it?
+No. Did I only test on Chrome because everyone uses it?
 No. First thing I did was taking a look at usage data.
 I looked up for the most used browsers among our website users.

 Test basing on data collected from users of your product.